-Originally written by Robert A. Collins and heavily edited by Judy Collins McCormick.
+Originally written by Robert A. Collins and heavily edited by Judith Collins.
 Parts in italics were taken from an in-house publication presented and sold at ICFA 30, March 2009: Fantastic Machinations: ICFA 30 Retrospective, 1980-2009.
 Eds.
 David G. Hartwell and Judith Collins McCormick.
 New York: Dragon Press, 2009. pp. 1-3.

 Thirty years ago, as I was putting together the first of these conferences at Florida Atlantic University, I understood that I was doing something bizarre and quixotic.
 An academic venue for serious studies in fantasy and science fiction raised many more eyebrows then than it does today.
 In fact, the prevailing attitude of the establishment was hostile.
 In those few universities where “Sci Fi” was in the curriculum, it was considered a “gut course,” a sop to lazy students who wanted “popular” literature.
 It could not be taken seriously, and teachers who did so were penalized, typed as second-rate scholars, lacking seriousness, etc. Teaching it, or worse, becoming “popular” while doing so, was running a big risk–no tenure.